DavidOrtegaFarrerons/releaser/README.md

 -   **Multi-repo Support**: Handle pull requests from multiple repositories like bitbucket, github and gitlab

--   **Tag creation**: Support for creating custom tags for the releases
+-   **Tag creation**: Support for creating custom tags for the releases --> This is already implemented

--   **Release Notes Generation**: Automatic markdown generation from collected tickets

 -   **Enhanced Configuration**: GUI configurator and validation to make setup of the tool easier